okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/aspnet/integrateenrollotpsummary.md

 ## Integrate email enrollment with OTP

- With OTP, the user copies an automatically generated numeric string from their email to your application to verify their identity.
+ With a one-time password (OTP), the user copies an automatically generated numeric string from their email to your application to verify their identity.
 The following flowchart, which uses the sign-in with email example, illustrates the OTP user journey.

 <div class="common-image-format">